telefonicaid/fiware-orion/doc/manuals/orion-api.md

 ## Multi tenancy

-Orion Context Broker implements a simple multitenant/multiservice model based and logical database separation, to ease service/tenant based authorization policies provided by other FIWARE components or third party software, e.g. the ones in the FIWARE security framework
+Orion implements a simple multitenant/multiservice model based and logical database separation, to ease service/tenant based authorization policies provided by other FIWARE components or third party software, e.g. the ones in the FIWARE security framework